background

 Social Impact Incentives (SIINC)

 SIINC stands for Social Impact Incentives.
-SIINC is an Impact-Linked Finance instrument that rewards impact enterprises with time-limited payments for achieving additional positive outcomes (often referred to as “impact additionality”).
+SIINC is an Impact-Linked Finance instrument that rewards enterprises that are raising investment with payments for achieving predefined social outcomes.
 Such financial rewards are non-repayable and can be utilized as the enterprise deems fit.
-By representing an additional revenue stream, SIINC enables impact enterprises to improve their profitability and attract (more) investment to scale (generally defined as “financial additionality”).
+By representing an additional revenue stream, SIINC enables impact enterprises to improve their profitability and attract (more) mission-aligned investment to scale.
 In order to receive SIINC, enterprises need to successfully close a (repayable) investment round in parallel.
 As per common practice to date, financial leverage rates between 1:1 and 1:12 can be obtained.
 As such, SIINC effectively leverages public or philanthropic funding to catalyze investment in underserved markets with high potential for positive impact.
 This feature classifies SIINC as a blended finance instrument.

 SIINC can also have a repayable component: In a Convertible SIINC, the financial instrument can be transformed into e.g. equity or shares by the end of the SIINC period.
 Another variation is a Reimbursable SIINC, in which (part) of the payments have to be returned, for example upon achieving a certain level of profitability.
 More information on SIINC can be found here.